Bharat Mata

-Although the mother and motherland were sometimes ranked higher than heaven in ancient Sanskrit literature, the idea of the mother goddess, Bharat Mata, dates to the late 19th century.
-She appeared first in the popular Bengali language-novel Anandamath (1882) in a form inseparable from the Hindu goddesses Durga and Kali.
-After the controversial division of Bengal province in 1905, she was given wider notice during the boycott of British-made goods organized by Sir Surendranath Bannerjee.
-In numerous protest meetings, she appeared in the rallying cry Vande Mataram (I bow to the mother).
+The word Bharat Mata dates to late 19th century Bengal in modern literature.
+She was popularised by the Bengali language-novel Anandamath (1882), wherein she was depicted in a form inseparable from the Hindu goddesses Durga and Kali.
+After the controversial division of Bengal province in 1905, she was highlighted during the boycott of British-made goods organized by Sir Surendranath Bannerjee.
+In numerous protest meetings, she was invoked in the rallying cry Vande Mataram (I bow to the mother).

-Bharat Mata was painted as a four-armed goddess by Abanindra Nath Tagore in 1904 in the style associated with the Bengal School of Art and is displayed in the Victoria Memorial Museum in Kolkata.
-Secular representations of India also came to accompany her.
-By the late-19th century, maps of India produced by the British Raj, and based on the Great Trigonometrical Survey, had become widely available.
-With the background of a map, Bharat Mata appeared on the cover of the poet Subramania Bharati's Tamil language-magazine Vijaya in 1909.
-In the decades following, she appeared throughout India in popular art—in magazines, posters, and calendars—becoming a symbol of Indian nationalism.
+Bharat Mata was painted as a four-armed goddess by Abanindranath Tagore in 1904, in the style associated with the Bengal School of Art, in a form derived from typical depictions of Hindu goddesses.
+This painting is displayed in the Victoria Memorial Museum in Kolkata.
+By the late 19th century, maps of India produced by the British Raj, and based on the Great Trigonometrical Survey, had become widely available.
+Over the background of a map, Bharat Mata was depicted on the cover of the poet Subramania Bharati's Tamil language-magazine Vijaya in 1909.
+In the decades following, she appeared throughout India in popular art: in magazines, posters, and calendars, becoming a symbol of Indian nationalism.

 There are a handful of Bharat Mata temples in India.
-The first such was inaugurated by Mahatma Gandhi in Benares (now Varanasi) in 1936.
-The temple has a large relief map of India sculpted in marble on its floor but lacks a murti or cult image statue.
-A wall displays a poem written for the inauguration by the nationalist Hindi language-poet Maithili Sharan Gupt and proclaiming the temple to be open to all castes and religions.
+The first was inaugurated by Mahatma Gandhi in Varanasi in 1936.
+The temple has a large marble relief map of India on its floor, but originally lacked a murti (divine image used for worship).
+On its wall is displayed a poem written for the inauguration by the nationalist Hindi language-poet Maithili Sharan Gupt; it proclaims the temple to be open to all castes and religions.
 Most visitors to the temple are foreign tourists.
-Indian Muslims have opposed chanting her name because human forms cannot be deified in Islam.
+Muslims and Sikhs have opposed the chanting of her name, because in Islam and Sikhism, God cannot be worshipped in human form.

-Introduction and meaning

-The concept of bhārat mātā as the personification of the Indian subcontinent came into existence starting in the late 19th century, especially after the Indian Rebellion of 1857 against the British.
-Bhārat Mātā as a concept was first perceived to be an image of the land of India prominently by Bankim Chandra Chatterjee in his book Anand Math in 1880 and by Abanindranath Tagore through a 1905 painting.